Romulo-Moraes/Assembly-Toolkit/09. Arrays/README.md

 The complete example is located at the same directory of this README.md.

 ## What's next
 The array section is complete by now, with this is possible making more complex softwares.
-Even whether in high-level languages this is pretty simple and nobody really cares about an arrays, in the low-level language any resource is valuable, since here there's no built-in features, just metal.
-In the next section will be possible see some solutions, like C functions, that can really help in some situations.
+Even whether in high-level languages this is pretty simple and nobody really cares about arrays, in the low-level language any resource is valuable, since there's no built-in features here, just metal.
+In the next section will be covered a bit more about macros.